ylab-hi/DeepChopper/documentation/tutorial.md

 wget https://example.com/sample_nanopore_data.fast5
 ```

-Ensure you have sufficient storage space, as Nanopore data can be quite large.
+Ensure you have sufficient storage space, as Nanopore data can be quite

 ## 2. Basecall Using Dorado